7 Minute Read

 - The number of foreclosures in the area

-- How much they can expect to pay in property taxes
+- How much you can expect to pay in property taxes

 - Neighboring homes that recently sold

-The Buyers decide to pass on one home after discovering it’s in a neighborhood with a few recent foreclosures.
-With nine homes remaining, they broaden their view.
+You decide to pass on one home after discovering it’s in a neighborhood with a few recent foreclosures.
+With nine homes remaining, you broaden your view.

 Check Out the Neighborhood

-Bob and Betty are expecting their first child—but still enjoy an active lifestyle—so finding a safe neighborhood with great schools and lots of amenities is a high priority.
-With their favorite homes in hand, the Buyers choose to explore the area around each house in more detail.
+Let’s suppose you’re married and expecting your first child but you still enjoy an active lifestyle, so finding a safe neighborhood with great schools and lots of amenities is a high priority.
+With your favorite homes in hand, you choose to explore the area around each house in more detail.

-Using the heat map feature from one MLS, the Buyers look to see how each neighborhood stacks up.
-Here’s what they find:
+Using the heat map feature from one MLS site, you look to see how each neighborhood stacks up.
+Here’s what you find:

-- Two homes are located in up-and-coming areas close to the city, but they have poorly ranked schools and a high incidence of theft.
+- Two homes are located in up-and-coming areas close to the city, but they have poorly ranked schools and a high amount of theft reports.

-- Four homes are in the top school district with no recent crimes reported but come with a longer commute.
+- Four homes are in the top school district with no recent crimes reported, but they come with longer commutes.

-- Three homes are zoned for good schools, have low crime ratings, and are super close to the Buyers’ favorite family hang outs, with easy access to public transit.
+- Three homes are zoned for good schools, have low crime ratings, and are super close to your favorite family hangouts with easy access to public transit.